QuantEcon/lecture-source-py/source/rst/mccall_model.rst

 Exercise 2
 ----------

-The purpose of this exercise is to show how one can replace the discrete wage offer distribution used above with a continuous distribution.
+The purpose of this exercise is to show how to replace the discrete wage offer distribution used above with a continuous distribution.

 This is a significant topic because many convenient distributions are